Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.Associated.md

 Consider cleaning up NSGs that are not required to reduce technical debt.
 Also consider using Resource Groups to help manage the lifecycle of related resources together.
-Apply tags to all resources to help identify resources that are attached to specific workloads
+Apply tags to all resources to help identify resources that are attached to specific workloads.

+## EXAMPLES

+### Configure with Azure CLI

-To find orphaned NSG's run the following Azure CLI command
+To find orphaned NSG's run the following Azure CLI command:

 ```bash
 az network nsg list -g $rgName --query "[?(subnets==null) && (networkInterfaces==null)].id" -o tsv